 Reed also says that when he's styling hair, "adding volume and width is nice as it softens down the face shape."
 Jessica Alba's look here has done exactly that with added texture in the width at the bottom of her style.
 Check out our guide to the best curling tongs to re-create a similar look.

-Another trick is the long bob, à la Victoria Beckham, but avoid a bob as Northwood says as "those can elongate the face."
+Another trick is the long bob, à la Chanel Iman, but avoid a bob as Northwood says as "those can elongate the face."

 Kerry Washington similarly has a long bob, which Northwood says is great because "it gives a triangular width that's brilliant for more balance."

 Current French It girl Jeanna Damas is seriously channeling Jane Birkin, which is ideal if you've got a long face, says Northwood: "If you are going mid-length or longer, really think about getting a proper Jane Birkin fringe."

 Want a bob?
 Then opt for a center-sweeping parting like Alexa Chung, says Reed, as "a lob with a shattered face line is great for balancing out."

 However, if you decide to not opt for a fringe, then you should add in extra width "through a big blow-dry and other styling to add thickness to the hair," recommends Northwood.